alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+"I keep the subject constantly before me, and wait 'till the first dawnings open slowly, by little and little, into a full and clear light." -- Isaac Newton

-I'm currently working with [Dr.Tiark Rompf](https://tiarkrompf.github.io) and [Dr. Oliver Bračevac](https://bracevac.org/teaching/) on the meta theory of Scala.
+I'm currently working with [Dr.Tiark Rompf](https://tiarkrompf.github.io) and [Dr. Oliver Bračevac](https://bracevac.org/teaching/) on the Dependent Object Types.

 I love talking to people who are passionate about programming language design and verification, computer systems, meta theory, formal systems, computational geometry and entrepreneurship.